Justin Edinburgh

-Justin Charles Edinburgh (18 December 1969 – 8 June 2019) was an English professional football manager and player who played as a left back.
+Justin Charles Edinburgh (18 December 1969 – 8 June 2019) was an English professional football manager and footballer who played as a left back.

-He notably played in the Premier League for Tottenham Hotspur, where he made 213 league appearances in a decade at the club.
+He played in the Premier League for Tottenham Hotspur, where he made 213 league appearances in a decade at the club.
 He also played in the Football League for Southend United and Portsmouth before finishing his career with non-league side Billericay Town.
 In 1991 he was part of Spurs FA Cup winning side wearing number 2 and he also won the League Cup with the club in 1999, despite being sent off in the final.

 Following retirement, he managed at non-league level for Fisher Athletic, Grays Athletic and Rushden & Diamonds before taking Newport County to the Football League during a four-year tenure.
-He went on to manage both Gillingham and Northampton Town before once more winning promotion from the National League as he guided Leyton Orient back to the EFL In 2019.
+He went on to manage both Gillingham and Northampton Town before once more winning promotion from the National League as he guided Leyton Orient back to the EFL in 2019.
 He remained manager of Orient at the time of his death in June 2019.